Evgenk2020/wort_agar_solution/readme.md

 Use `build.sh` and `run.sh` from the source folder to compile and run the application

-For more convenience add the path to the application into `.bashrc`
+For more convenience you may add path to the application into `.bashrc` file

 ```